ibm-cloud-docs/Cloudant/guides/pagination-bookmarks.md

 ```
 {: codeblock}

-This practice gives us the ability to define the size of the data set to return and the range of the `_id` field to return, but that isn't quite the same as pagination.
+This practice gives us the ability to define the size of the data set and the range of the `_id` field to return, but that isn't quite the same as pagination.

-The `startkey`/`endkey` values are in double quotes because they're expected to be JSON-encoded and `JSON.stringify('moose') === "moose"`.
+The `startkey`/`endkey` values are in double quotation marks because they're expected to be JSON-encoded and `JSON.stringify('moose') === "moose"`.
 {: note}

 ## Pagination options